philmcminn/new-paper/README.md

 ## Introduction

-This repository is designed to be forked by PhD students when they want to start writing a new research paper for a conference, journal, or an internal report.
+This repository is designed to be used by new researchers when they want to start writing a new research paper for a conference, journal, or an internal report.

 It provides a skeleton set of files and folders in which you can write your own